 BrightSparks concerts 2014/15

 Our 2014/15 BrightSparks dates are now listed below.
-Booking is still open for our A level and KS3 concerts.
+Booking is still open for our KS3 concert.
 Please go to our Bookings page to apply for tickets.
+Public booking for our KS2 and KS1 concerts will open on Monday 19th January.

 A Level: Wednesday 26th November 2014, 11.30am - 1.30pm, Royal Festival Hall